 Step 3: Determine your rates

 Now that you know the deliverables they are looking for, this is where you’ll be starting negotiations.
-You’ll need to determine a rate to present them with.
+When you negotiate with brands you’ll need to determine a rate to present them with.
 Here are some formulas to help you find yours.

 - Instagram post: $100 per 10,000 followers